OpenNebula/website/content/integrations/billing_extensions/whmcs_integration/users_guide.md

 ## Order a New Service

-To view the available products navigate to **Services** -> **Order New Services**.
+To view the available products, navigate to **Services** -> **Order New Services**.
 This page will display all available services which can be purchased.
-One can be added to the cart by clicking the corresponding **Order Now** button.
+These can be added to the cart by clicking the corresponding **Order Now** button.
 After checking out, the new order will be created.

 ## Upgrade a Service